Senja20/IKT-213g22h-workout-assistent-project/README.md

 - In case if you are using PyCharm make sure you have added and configure Python interpreter by following [documentation](https://www.jetbrains.com/help/pycharm/configuring-python-interpreter.html#interpreter).
 - The starting point of the application is `main.py` file, that can be started using command `python main.py`.
 - Once the application start, a timer will go off and go for 1 minute.
 Once the time is up, count of reps and time of exercise are added to the database.

+## Review data in database
+In order to view data in the data set up can use different methods
+ - Using `sqlite cli`, by typing in the terminal (make sure you are in the same folder as the database) command `sqlite <DB-NAME>`, that will allow to use SQL to make queries to the database.
+ - Using pre-made scrip, use the command `python data_report.py` or simply run the data_report.py ion order to get data overview.
+ - If you are using Pycharm you have the option of connecting  ot the database, suing Pycharm inbuilt interface and use it to view, change and query for data.
+You can find interface in View -> Tool Window -> Database, there select Data Source Properties icon, and as described in the [documentation](https://www.jetbrains.com/help/pycharm/sqlite.html) connect the sqlite database.